rossta/rossta.github.com/source/blog/2017-11-05-from-sprockets-to-webpack.html.md

 > let config = require('./config/webpack/development');
 ```

-We now have a shared file in the `config/webpack` directory that imports the Webpack configuration through its API and exports the modified config object for the enviornment-specific config files to consume.
+We now have a shared file in the `config/webpack` directory that imports the Webpack configuration through its API and exports the modified config object for the environment-specific config files to consume.

 ```
 // config/webpack/environment.js